Homepage of the site 'What to do with your life?'

 Empathetic listening elevated as a life strategy

 Empathetic listening is so effective that it becomes the dominant mode of relating to others for some individuals.
-When they meet us, they ask about our well-being, show interest, and let us talk, while talking very little themselves.
-They simply accumulate trust capital, which they will use when necessary.
+When they meet us, they ask about us, show interest, encourage us to speak, and do not speak themselves.
+They simply accumulate trust capital, which they will use when the time comes.

 This way of approaching others is also very effective for playing the game of alliances, due to the sympathy capital it creates.